Pizza is one of those foods that can make us all drool endlessly. One slice is nothing.

-Neapolitan Pizza, as previously said, has a thin crust and contains simply yeast, wheat, salt, and water.
-As nothing else helps further to make the dough soft like some additional water.
+Neapolitan Pizza, as previously said, has a thin crust and contains simply yeast, wheat, salt, and water (nothing else helps further to make the dough soft, like some additional water).

-The dough for the Neapolitan Pizza comprises the high protein flour wholly to make it delicious and healthy.
+The dough for the Neapolitan Pizza comprises high-protein flour wholly to make it delicious and healthy.
 Customers get healthful advantages while enjoying a tasty delight.

 The type of flour in the standard Neapolitan Italian Pizza is ‘OO kind’.
 For instance, King Arthur’s Italian style or Caputo ‘OO’ flour is the finest flour on the market for Neapolitan Pizza with 8-12% of protein content.
 This flour works marvelously and has a high absorption capacity to make it soft.

 Amatriciana, Cheeca, Bolognese, Marinara sauce, Spatini, and Arrabbiata are some of the most popular tomato pie sauces.
 But with Pizza styles, sauces vary.

 Unless you specify what sort of Sicilian Pizza you bought in the Pizza Hut restaurant, it’s impossible to say exactly what your Sicilian Pizza has.
 People occasionally request that extra sauces be added depending on their unique preferences.

 Ammoghin, Carne Capuliata, Pesto alla Trapanese, Salmoriglio, Pesto di pistacchio, and Agrodolce are the six basic Sicilian pizza sauces.